 Max, 34 years old, sales manager

-Motivations: increasing deal volume, quickly getting fresh data about clients
+Motivations: to increase deal volume, to quickly obtain fresh data about clients

 Needs: CRM with a simple interface, quick access to contacts and interaction history

-Pains: unstructured client lists, duplication or loss of data
+Pains: unstructured client lists, data duplication or loss

 What is it?
 A schematic representation of the path that a user takes while interacting with a product, service, or company.
 CJM helps to understand the user experience, their emotions, needs, and pain points at each stage.
-The main goal of this map is to identify the problems faced by users and find ways to resolve them in order to improve the overall experience of the product.
+The main goal of this map is to identify issues faced by users and find ways to resolve them to improve the overall experience with the product.

-When is it used?
+When is it applied?
 When it is necessary to see where in the interaction chain the user encounters barriers or emotional peaks.
-This research allows for a very detailed exploration of what exactly a person does when trying to solve their problem.
+This research allows for a very detailed examination of what exactly a person does when trying to solve their problem.
 If a product is being developed for multiple personas, such as a teacher and a student, then we will have multiple paths for each role.
-In complex cases, there may be multiple journeys even for one role.
+In complex cases, there may be several journeys even for one role.

 Outcome.
 A list of touchpoints, pain points, and opportunities for improvements.